 Yes, you can click on the underlined titles to listen to each piece.
 And we think the Internet is magical!

 POTENT POSTLUDES: But wait!
 There's still more.
 At First Pres you can count on tantalizing, energetic postludes to propel you to our Assembly Hall for a time of fellowship.
 Postludes like Ben April's recent rendition of Aram Khatchaturian's Toccata in E-flat minor.

 FIRST PRESBYTERIAN YOUTH: Past musical presentations by FPC youth included a 2009 production of Godspell

 Junior under the direction of Christy D'Ambrosio, accompanied by

 Fiona McKinney, with choreography by Amy Scarlett.

-The Small Voice of God, under the direction of FPC Youth Director
+The Small Voice of God, under the direction of FPC's energetic and talented Youth Director

 Christy D'Ambrosio, assisted by Barbara Speck, and accompanied by

 In 2011 it was The GivingTree, another soulful musical with a timeless message.
 And 2012 brought us a grownup version of Godspell.